 Mireles is the longtime director of the Omega School, an alternative for those looking to complete their high school education.
 He is also Madison’s poet laureate.
 In his keynote speech, “Walking the Talk May Not Be What You Think It Is,” he will inspire attendees to find a unique path to leadership based on their own strengths and interests.

 “Leadership opportunities are everywhere, in so many different moments in our lives,” says Mireles, who will be introduced by Neil Heinen, editorial director of WISC-TV and Madison Magazine.
-“Leaders lead with purpose and passion, so make sure your purpose is honorable and your passion makes room for others to participate.”
+“Leaders lead with purpose and passion, so they should make sure their purpose is honorable and their passion makes room for others to participate.”

 A one-day immersion

-Rethinking Leadership includes many other prominent speakers who will share their hard-earned expertise.
-Beth Bovis, a partner at the global management consultancy A.T.
-Kearney, will explain “How Teams Can Have the Right Fight.”
+Rethinking Leadership includes many other prominent speakers, such as Beth Bovis, a partner at the global management consultancy A.T.
+Kearney, who will explain “How Teams Can Have the Right Fight.”
 Nelson Soler, founder of the Multicultural Entrepreneurial Institute, will outline “The Paradox and Practice of Servant Leadership.”
 Mark Richardson, president of the consulting company Unfinished Business, will shed light on “Talent Acquisition Today.”